File storage API

 Overview

-The Ubidots File Storage API provides a secure and efficient way for users to store and manage files within their Ubidots accounts.
-This service is available from the Industrial license onwards and is designed to offer seamless integration for file storage, retrieval, and management.
+The Ubidots File Storage API provides a secure and efficient way to store and manage files in your Ubidots account.
+This service is available from the Industrial license onward and supports file upload, retrieval, and management workflows.

 Storage & Security Constraints

-To ensure optimal usage and security, the following limitations apply:
+To ensure secure and reliable usage, the following limits apply:

 Restricted File Extensions: To enhance security, potentially malicious file types are blocked.
 The following extensions are not allowed: